SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Introduction

-\mainpoint{Our Contributions.} Our contributions are as follows. \begin{itemize} \item The first LLM-based automated code optimization approach that leverages the static program analysis tool (Section~\ref{sec-approach}), which significantly improves the efficiency of identifying optimizable code snippets and selecting optimization strategy. \item A workflow combining LLM and clustering algorithms to summarize and merge similar optimization strategies (Section~\ref{sec-approach}), effectively reducing the size of the strategy library. \item Extensive experiments on a benchmark comprising 151 code optimization problems (Section~\ref{sec-empirical-eval}), demonstrating that \toolname is effective in optimizing code across different LLMs.
-Furthermore, it can automatically optimize large-scale projects in the real world (Section~\ref{sec-in-the-wild-eval}), highlighting its practical value. \end{itemize}
+\mainpoint{Our Contributions.} Our contributions are as follows. \begin{itemize} \item The first LLM-based automated code optimization approach that leverages the static program analysis tool (Section~\ref{sec-approach}), which significantly improves the efficiency of identifying optimizable code snippets and selecting optimization strategy. \item A workflow combining LLM and clustering algorithms to summarize and merge similar optimization strategies (Section~\ref{sec-approach}), effectively reducing the size of the strategy library. \item Extensive experiments on 151 C/C++ and 150 Python optimization tasks (Section~\ref{sec-empirical-eval}), demonstrating that \toolname is effective in optimizing code across different LLMs, and the improvements are consistent across programming languages, validating its cross-language generalization capability; furthermore, it can automatically optimize five large-scale C/C++ and five Python projects in the real world (Section~\ref{sec-5}), highlighting its practical value. \end{itemize}

+In the following sections, we elaborate on the design rationale and technical details of our approach.
+Section~\ref{sec-example} presents a systematic analysis of the problems and limitations of existing approaches in automated code optimization, discussing the limitations of existing rule-based methods, pure LLM end-to-end optimization, and retrieval-augmented methods, and introduces how \toolname addresses these problems through a combinatorial architecture.
+Section~\ref{sec-approach} then further details the overall framework and key components of \toolname.